w3c-fedid/FedCM/explainer.md

 * Replace OIDC / SAML / OAuth: these efforts should continue to thrive by offering a better identity-specific foundation

+## Use Cases

+The below use case scenarios illustrate some basic supported flows.
+Each supported flow below occurs inside an iframe or in an XHR request.

+### Sign-up

+A Sign-up occurs when the user is registering a new account at the Relying Party using their Identity Provider.

+For instance, a user navigates to a Relying Party in their browser and creates an account.
+The Relying Party displays supported Identity Providers to the user who selects their favorite.
+The user is prompted "Do you want to sign up on the Relying Party with the Identity Provider?".
+Upon user agreement an account is created with the Identity Provider and the user has a session initialized on Relying Party.

+### Sign-in

+After a user navigates to a Relying Party in a browser and creates an account by going through their sign up flow, the user can sign into their account once their session expires.

+A sign-in occurs when the Identity Provider believes it is necessary to gather an explicit permission from the user to sign into a Relying Party, typically after the user goes through a sign out flow.

+For example, after the user has done the sign out flow of the Relying Party they decide to log in again.
+The user visits the Relying Party and selects their Identity Provider to sign-in.
+The Identity Provider knows:
+    * the user already has an account with the Relying Party.
+    * the user has logged out of the Relying Party.

+The user is then prompted, "Do you want to sign in on the Relying Party with the Identity Provider?" and upon user agreement the Relying Party creates a new session with the users existing account.

+### Sign-out

+After a user navigates to a Relying Party in a browser and decides to create an account by going through their sign up flow, there are two ways a user can clear their sessions:

+#### RP Sign-out

+The user can log out through the Relying Party by using a provided sign-out button or link provided by the Relying Party.
+This then removes the users session and, when the user visits the Relying Party again they will need to go through the sign in flow in order to establish a new session.

+#### IDP Sign-out

+The user can log out through the Identity Provider by using a provided sign-out system provided by the Identity Provider.
+After using the sign-out system the Identity Provider will log the user out of all Relying Parties the user has signed into along with logging the user out of the Identity Provider itself.
+Upon returning to any associated Relying Party, the user will need to sign in with the Identity Provider first and go through the sign in flow on the Relying Party.

+### Revocation

+After a user has created an account on a Relying Party there are two ways a user can cancel their account with the Relying Party:

+#### RP Revocation

+The user can delete their account through the Relying Party by using the provided account revocation system.
+The Relying Party informs the Identity Provider that the user has deleted (revoked) their account.
+When the user returns to the Relying Party they will need to complete the sign up flow in order to access the site.

+#### IDP Revocation

+The user can delete their account with a Relying Party by revoking Relying Party access through the Identity Provider.
+This can be done by going to the Identity Provider and using their revoke access system.
+Once access is revoked, when the user returns to the Relying Party they will need to complete the sign up flow in order to access the site.

+### Access

+The Identity Provider while authenticating the user may also authorize access to users resources such as calendars, contacts, etc. The granting of access can be done at either sign-up or post sign-up by requesting permission from the user.

+For example, a user executes the sign up flow with a Relying Party.
+During the flow the Relying Party has informed the Identity Provider they need calendar access for the user.
+The user will be presented with a prompt, "Do you want to give access to your Calendar to the Relying Party?".
+The user grants permission to providing access and when the flow is complete the Relying Party shows the user their calendar entries provided by the Identity Provider.

 ## Example

 The following is an example of a website allowing a user to login with